filamentphp/filament/packages/tables/docs/06-testing.md

 This helper will get the HTML for this column, and check that it is present in the table.

-For the opposite, you can either use `assertCannotRenderTableColumn()`:
+For testing that a column is not rendered, you can use `assertCannotRenderTableColumn()`:

 ```php
 use function Pest\Livewire\livewire;